bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-04-Prometheus-k8s-Instalation.markdown

 date:   2021-02-04 23:42:00 +0400
 categories: DevOps
 ---
-In that section, I'll show you how to install Prometheus and Grafana in the k8s cluster using Helm (k8s package manager).
+In this section, I'll show you how to install Prometheus and Grafana in the k8s cluster using Helm (k8s package manager).

 > [Prometheus - ] An open-source monitoring system with a dimensional data model, flexible query language, efficient time-series database, and modern alerting approach.